sophiemiddleton/Tutorial/AllInOne/doc/Interactive.md

 ## Instructions

+These instructions start with a punch list of steps to follow.
+This is followed by a discussion of what you just did.
+This pattern will be followed throughout these tutorials.

 In the following, code you should type at the command prompt is in a ```monospaced font on a grey background```.

 1. Log into one of the [mu2e interactive nodes:](https://mu2ewiki.fnal.gov/wiki/ComputingTutorials#Interactive_logins)
 1. ```setup mu2e```
-1. <font color=red>If this is your first time in this working area you need to take some extra steps</font> to [configure your working environment:](FirstTime.md)
+1. If this is your first time in this working area you need to take some extra steps to [configure your working environment:](FirstTime.md)
-1. All other times, ```cd /exp/mu2e/app/users/$USER/Tutorial```
+1. On subsequent times, ```cd /exp/mu2e/app/users/$USER/TutorialWork```
 1. ```muse setup```
 1. ```muse build -j 2```
 1. ```mu2e -c Tutorial/AllInOne/fcl/all01.fcl -S  Tutorial/AllInOne/filelist.txt  -n 10000```
 1. This will produce the file out/all01.root .
 Browse this file and you will find a TDirectory that has several histograms of properties of tracks.
 1. ```mu2e -c Tutorial/AllInOne/fcl/all01a.fcl -S  Tutorial/AllInOne/filelist.txt  -n 10000``` note the extra a in the name of the .fcl file
 1. This will produce the file out/all01a.root.
 Browse this file and you will see that it contains two TDirectories with very similar histograms.
-The difference is that these histograms have a fiducial time cut while the others do not.
+The difference is that these histograms has a fiducial time cut while the others do not.

-If you edit source files in working clone of Tutorial you need to rebuild the code, step 5 and then you can rerun it, steps 6 and 8.
+If you edit source files in your working clone of Tutorial you need to rebuild the code, step 5 and then you can rerun it, steps 6 and 8.

 if you log out and log in again, you need to redo steps 2 and 3.
 Then you can pickup where you left off.